-Does varicocele treatment improve fertility?
+Varicocele Fertility Does Varicocele Treatment improve fertility?

-Improved fertility after varicocele treatment?
+Improved fertility after Varicocele Treatment?

-It is often read that fertility is affected by varicose veins on the testicles (varicoceles).
+It is often read that fertility is affected by varicose veins on the testicles (varicocele).
 With this article about varicocele fertility, we would like to share the results of our research on this, controversially discussed, topic and support it with scientific resources.
 If you have any questions on the topic, please read until the last paragraph of the page where you will find a contact option.

 Varicocele fertility: Whether surgical treatment of the varicocele can improve male fertility or not is still a matter of controversy.
-While many urologists generally advise against an operation despite the desire to have children with no symptoms and a normal spermiogram, others in turn are pushing for an operation.
+While many urologists generally advise against an operation despite the desire to have children with no symptoms and normal semen analysis, others in turn are pushing for an operation.
 With this post, we will clarify the issue for you and at the same time support you with helpful tips to improve fertility.

 A total of around 900 men with varicocele participated in the studies who had previously had no success with pregnancy.
 The reason for this was unclear for all couples.
 Most of men, however, had deteriorated semen quality (which can have many different causes!
 More about that later!).

 The studies examined, among other things, the effect of varicocele surgery and no intervention.
 Others examined the various surgical procedures with one another.
 Most of the 10 studies examined the surgical setting of the testicular varicose vein (minimally invasive surgery in laparoscopy).

 The scientists wanted to know how many women became pregnant after the procedure and how often the procedure had undesirable effects.

 Varicocele Fertility - The Results of the study:

 1) About 16 out of 100 women became pregnant whose men were not treated.